ndarin/Automation_Projects/README.md

 # Automating Real World Tasks with Python

 This repo contains scripts for 4 Automation projects.
-Part of the Google IT Automation with Python Professional Certificate final assessment.

 There are 3 mini-projects and a main project.